RyanCopley/paypal-express/README.md

 ### IPN (Completing the order automatically)

     exports.ipn = function (req, res) {
+        //Perform validation
         paypal.validateIPN(req.body, function (err, verified){
             if (verified === true){ // This ensures that the IPN message came from PayPal and not a fraudster

                 if (req.body.payment_status === 'Completed') { //Order is completed
                     if (req.body.receiver_email === <config.paypalAccountEmail>){ //Make sure who the money was sent to is you
                         //Lookup invoice via req.body.invoice and complete the order.
                         //You should also probably check the mc_gross and mc_currency to ensure that you received the right amount of money
+                    }
                 }
             }
         }